Nichols: 12th-ranked Tennessee basketball gives fans a breath of fresh air in season-opening win over Colorado

 The matchup is set for Saturday at 12:30 p.m.
 ET, and it will be shown on the SEC Network.

-That game will lead right into Tennessee football’s game at Vanderbilt, which is set to begin at 4 p.m.
+That game will lead right into Tennessee football’s tilt at Vanderbilt, which is set to begin at 4 p.m.
 ET.

-And from what we saw Tuesday night, the timing could not be better.
+And with Barnes’ Vols trending upward and Pruitt’s Vols plummeting toward Earth, the timing could not be better.